 Types of Fibroids

-Intramural fibroids, the most common, grow in the wall of the uterus and can make it feel bigger.
+Intramural fibroids, the most common, grow in the wall of the uterus.

 Subserosal fibroids grow on the outside of the uterus.
 As they grow larger, they can cause pain due to their size or pressure put on nearby organs.

 Submucosal fibroids grow just underneath the uterine lining and can crowd into the uterus cavity and lead to heavy bleeding and other more serious complications.